chiselstrike/docs.chiselstrike.com/reference_versioned_docs/version-0.13/routing/definition.md

     .get("/", () => { /* do GET work */ })
 ```

-The resulting endpoint path during development is `/dev/hello`.
-In this case,
+The resulting URL path during development is `/dev/hello`.
+In this case, the
-the string `hello` comes from the name of the TypeScript source file.
+string `hello` comes from the name of the TypeScript source file.

 When you append path segments to the initial path string argument: